Review

 The 80s: Photographing Britain

-The 80s: Photographing Britain at Tate Britain in London is a kaleidoscopic chronicle of more-or-less a decade, where photography witnessed and participated in a profound upheaval.
-With nearly 350 images and archival materials, this vast exhibition paints a fragmented but resonant portrait of Britain.
-It is an ode to the power of the camera as a tool for storytelling, social critique, and cultural reclamation— in a nation viewed through its many lenses.
+The 80s: Photographing Britain at Tate Britain in London was a kaleidoscopic chronicle of more or less a decade, where photography witnessed and participated in a profound upheaval.
+With nearly 350 images and archival materials, this vast exhibition painted a fragmented but resonant portrait of Britain.
+It was an ode to the power of the camera as a tool for storytelling, social critique, and cultural reclamation in a nation viewed through its many lenses.

 Chronicling the Transformative Decade

-The decade unfurls in thematic displays of fragments belonging to a larger mosaic.
-Despite its shifting nature, the political backbone of the exhibition is immediate and potent.
-Photographs of miners’ strikes, Greenham Common protests, and anti-racism demonstrations ground the viewer in the turbulence of Thatcher’s Britain.
+The decade unfurled in thematic displays of fragments belonging to a larger mosaic.
+Despite its shifting nature, the political backbone of the exhibition was immediate and potent.
+Photographs of miners’ strikes, Greenham Common protests, and anti-racism demonstrations grounded the viewer in the turbulence of Thatcher’s Britain.

 photographing britain: Anna Fox, Friendly Fire, target (Margaret Thatcher), 1989 © Anna Fox.